spelunky-fyi/overlunky/README.md

 --version               show version information
 ```

-Without `--launch_game` the launcher will try to find a running instance of Spel2.exe and inject to it. `--launch_game` can be used with Steam, also on Linux, by adding `Overlunky.exe` as a non-Steam game and adding it to **launch options under properties**.
+Without arguments the launcher will try to find a running instance of Spel2.exe and inject to it. `--launch_game` can be used with Steam, also on Linux, by adding `Overlunky.exe` as a non-Steam game and adding it to **launch options under properties**.
 If Overlunky is installed in the default location under `Spelunky 2/Overlunky`, a simple `--launch_game` should work.
-If you want to use **Overlunky with Playlunky** on Steam, you can use launch `playlunky_launcher.exe` with the `-overlunky` launch option.
+If you want to use **Overlunky with Playlunky** on Steam, you can use launch `playlunky_launcher.exe` with the `--overlunky` launch option.